HamonOverdrive/tekken-g-corporation/README.md

 * Frame data webscraped using get_csvs.py and made into csv files.
 * The csv files are injected into the html files of each character when requested.
+* Sortable tables

 ## Deployment

-* Deployed on pythonanywhere.com on
+* Deployed on pythonanywhere.com

 ## Built With